adeo/mozaic-design-system/src/pages/getStarted/developers/npmScriptTutorial/index.md

 ---
-title: 'Web setup example'
+title: 'Tutorial (using npm script)'
-order: 2
+order: 7
 ---

-# Setup your env using npm scripts
+# Setup a project using garden and npm scripts

 In this example, in order to familiarize with garden, we will setup a simple web dev environement :